 Your child’s fine motor skills are progressing like crazy too at this age.
-She will have a better grasp on crayons and pencils, working her way toward a tripod grasp using her Super Fingers.
+She will have a better grasp on crayons and pencils, working her way toward a tripod grasp.

 Using scissors is no longer a challenge, as older preschoolers and newer kindergarteners are now able to cut on curved lines and can even cut out simple shapes without going off the line!

-Kids this age are able to complete all dressing skills and clothing fasteners (buttons and zippers) with little or no assistance, making getting ready in the morning a breeze compared to those toddler years!
+Preschool developmental milestones include all of the dressing skills and clothing fasteners (buttons and zippers) – which means completing them with little or no assistance, making getting ready in the morning a breeze compared to those toddler years!

 Summary of Fine Motor Skills for 3 to 5 Year Olds: